dcaulton/spectro/README.md

 Supports a Raspberry Pi, controlling a C12666MA spectrometer hosted on an Arduino Uno.

 ## HARDWARE
-- RPi 2 with a TFT display
+- Raspberry Pi 2 B
-- Hamamatsu C12666MA Spectrometer mounted to an Arduino
+- Hamamatsu C12666MA Spectrometer mounted to an Arduino Uno
-- RPi talks to Arduino via serial with USB
+- RPi talks to an  Arduino Uno via serial with USB
 - RPi will have a camera, to record the location of the sample
 - RPi will have a microphone to record voice notes on the sample
-- RPi may have a TFT touchscreen (for heads up mode)
+- It's probably going to be easiest to drive the RPi from a mobile phone.
+There will be a process to pair the two.
 - RPi may have a GPS receiver
-- RPi will also have a button to trigger a new reading (for headless mode)
+- RPi will have a button to trigger a new reading (for headless mode)
 - RPi creates audio or visual output to indicate a sample has been taken
 - Experimenting with packaging, but it may be a two piece tethered object, with the battery and RPi in the base and the rest in the remote.